-Fortis College reserves the right to determine when each course is offered, to decide the number of credits a student may carry, and to make changes in programs or classes to better fit changing career requirements or student goals, objectives, and needs.
+Fortis Institute reserves the right to determine when each course is offered, decide the number of credits a student may carry, and make changes in programs or classes to better fit changing career requirements or student goals, objectives, and needs.
 Class size may vary depending upon the course.

-Classes may be scheduled between 7:00 a.m. and 11:00 p.m., Monday through Friday; and 7:00 a.m. and 5:00 p.m. on Saturday.
+Classes may be scheduled between 7:00 a.m. and 11:00 p.m., Monday through Friday, and 7:00 a.m. and 5:00 p.m. on Saturday.
+Required externship hours may be scheduled outside of typical class sessions.
+Externship hours will be available during typical office hours.
+Hours are subject to change.
+Externships are not offered in the evening or on weekends.